CrowdHailer/eyg-lang/NOTES.md

 - Call parts of it routines. they are named functions that are returened callable as `bin foo args`
 - PolyType could like in a type.gleam file and be used under t alias t.Generalised(t.Binary)

+- [ ] Switch Integer Type to Native/Platform with an Enum for possible values inside

 - [ ] Pin type, click and bump constraints to top
 - [ ] gleam 18 stdlib to js, json lib and dynamic now useful
 - [ ] empty pattern turns into discard, in which case what is the point of an empty string in p.Variable field